 Section 1.
 Management

-The activities and property of the corporation shall be managed and supervised by a Board of Directors comprised only of owners an/or employees of Active Members in good standing.
-In addition to the authority expressly conferred by these Bylaws, the Board of Directors shall perform all the duties and exercise all the powers conferred by law or custom upon the directors of corporations generally.
-The Board of Directors may delegate a portion of the direction and/or management of the Corporation by hiring a professional management firm or a qualified individual (such as an Executive Director) for such period of time and under such conditions as the Board shall determine.
+The activities and property of the Association shall be managed and supervised by a Board comprised only of owners and/or employees of Active Members in good standing.
+In addition to the authority expressly conferred by these Bylaws, the Board shall perform all the duties and exercise all the powers conferred by law or custom upon the directors of corporations generally.
+The Board may delegate a portion of the direction and/or management of the Association by hiring a professional management firm or a qualified individual (such as an Executive Director) for such period of time and under such conditions as the Board shall determine.
 The Board may require a bond for officers, Directors and/or employees if it deems necessary.
-The corporation shall pay the cost of such bond.
+The Association shall pay the cost of such bond.

 Section 2.
 Composition of Board of Directors

-The Board of Directors shall consist of the President, President-elect, the Immediate Past President, Treasurer and Clerk of the Corporation, and six (6) directors for a total Board of eleven (11) voting members.
+The Board shall consist of the President, President-elect, the Past President, Treasurer and Clerk of the Association, and six (6) directors for a total Board of eleven (11) voting members.
 Only owners or employees of Active Members in good standing shall be eligible to be elected and serve as Officers or Directors.
-Not more than one (1) representative (owner or employee) of an Active Members company, corporation, LLC, franchiser or subsidiaries in good standing shall be elected and serve on the Board at any one time.
-Any representative of an Active Member who serves on the Board of Directors shall also serve as that member=s personal representative to vote and act for such member in all Corporation matters as if more fully described in Section 6 (Voting) of Article VII (Meetings) herein.
+Not more than one (1) representative (owner or employee) of an Active Members company, corporation, LLC, franchiser, or subsidiaries in good standing shall be elected and serve on the Board at any one time.
+Any representative of an Active Member who serves on the Board of Directors shall also serve as that member’s Designated Representative to vote and act for such member in all Association matters as if more fully described in Section 6 (Voting) of Article V (Meetings) herein.

 Section 3.
 Officers

-The officers of the Corporation shall be the President, President-elect, the Immediate Past
+The officers of the Association shall be the President, President-elect, Past

 President, Treasurer and Clerk.

 Section 4.
 President

-The President shall preside at all meetings of the Association and the Board of Directors.
-The President shall perform such duties as pertain to the office and as directed by the Board of Directors.
-The President will not vote on any matter with the Active Member Company vote the President utilize unless a tie exists.
+The President shall preside at all meetings of the Association and the Board.
+The President shall perform such duties as pertain to the office and as directed by the Board.
+The President will not vote on any matter as a Designated Representative of an Active Member Company unless a tie exists.
 In the case of a tie on a vote on any matter the President will cast a vote to break the tie.

 Section 5.
 President-Elect

 The President-Elect shall perform the duties of the President in the absence of the latter.
-In the case of death, resignation or permanent incapacity of the President, the President-Elect shall immediately succeed to the office of the President.
+In the case of death, resignation or permanent incapacity of the President, the President-Elect shall immediately succeed to the office of the President for the remainder of the President’s term.
 During the term as President-Elect the person in the position shall carefully observe overall association activity in preparation for the term of service as President and will assist the President whenever and wherever necessary.
-The President-elect shall become president of the Corporation two years after being elected.
-The President-Elect shall assist the Officers of the Association as requested by the President or directed by the Board of Directors.
+Except in accordance with the foregoing, the President-elect shall become president of the Association two years after being elected.
+The President-Elect shall assist the Officers of the Association as requested by the President or directed by the Board.

 Section 6.
-Immediate Past President
+Past President

-The Immediate Past President shall be available for counsel and perform such duties as requested
+The Past President shall be available for counsel and perform such duties as requested

-by the President or directed by the Board of Directors
+by the President or directed by the Board.

 Section 7.
 Treasurer